 A student whose attendance at the University is interrupted is required to apply for re-admission.
-You are considered a returning student if you have enrolled at another institution without prior written approval, fail to enroll in at least one Embry-Riddle course within a two calendar-year period, or have been suspended from the University.
+You are considered a returning student if you have enrolled at another institution without prior written approval or failed to enroll in at least one Embry-Riddle course within a two calendar-year period.
+Students who have been suspended from the University and are seeking re-admission must submit an application to the Office of the Registrar after completing requirements stated in the Criteria for Readmissions page included with the suspension letter.

 To be readmitted, returning students must submit: